gaurimadhok/porter-docker/examples/docker-mixin-test/README.md

-# My First Bundle
+# Docker Mixin Example Bundle

-This is an empty bundle that porter has created to get you started!
+This is an example bundle to show how to use the Docker mixin in Porter!

 # Contents